Jack Leach: International career

+2018–21: Sporadic appearances

 On 16 March 2018, he was called up to England's Test squad for the tour of New Zealand as an injury replacement for Mason Crane.
 He made his debut in the second Test in Christchurch.

-In an unusual circumstance, with one over left to play in the day during a Test match against Sri Lanka on 15 November 2018, Leach opened England's innings as a nightwatchman, surviving till stumps.
+After losing his place to Adil Rashid and then Moeen Ali in the 2018 home summer, Leach was recalled for the winter tour of Sri Lanka.
+In an unusual circumstance, with one over left to play in the day during the second test, Leach opened England's innings as a nightwatchman, surviving till stumps.
 He was dismissed for 1 off 11 balls the next morning.
-In July 2019, in the one-off Test against Ireland, Leach was once again the nightwatchman for England, batting for a single over at the close of day one.
+He did not play in England's subsequent tour of the West Indies but returned for the one-off Test against Ireland.
+Leach was once again the nightwatchman for England, batting for a single over at the close of day one.
 England won the Test by 143 runs, with Leach scoring 92 runs, which earned him the man of the match award.

-He was then recalled for the second Ashes test at Lords, on 14 August 2019, where he scored 6 not out in the first innings and took 1-19 and 3–37 in Australia's first and second innings respectively.
+After Ali was preferred for the first 2019 Ashes test, Leach was then recalled for the second Ashes test at Lords, on 14 August 2019, where he scored 6 not out in the first innings and took 1-19 and 3–37 in Australia's first and second innings respectively.
 England drew the match.

-Leach scored one run, tying the game, in a partnership of 76 with Ben Stokes, to help England win the third Ashes test at Headingley, by one wicket.
+In one of the most dramatic finishes in test match history, Leach scored one run, tying the game, in a partnership of 76 with Ben Stokes, to help England win the third Ashes test at Headingley, by one wicket.
 It has been described as "arguably the greatest one not out in the history of the game".
 Leach gained a cult following over the summer of 2019, with his glasses being a contributing factor.
 He regularly cleans them through his innings, and has received free Specsavers glasses for life following his heroics supporting Ben Stokes in the dramatic Headingley test.
 This cult reputation was enhanced by his behaviour off the pitch, such as leading some of the England team out to recreate his famous run at Headingley after the match.
+Leach played the rest of the series including a pivotal role in the final test, bowling England to victory with figures of 4–49.

+Over the 2019–20 winter, Leach only played one of England's six tests: he was not selected for the second test against New Zealand, England opting to play an extra seam bowler instead; he missed the Basil D'Oliveira Trophy due to illness.